Surgical Error

 • Multiple malpractice recoveries among the largest in Ohio history.

 Discuss your case with a Cleveland surgical error attorney.
-The Becker Law Firm serves clients across Ohio and beyond and offers FREE consultations.
+The Becker Law Firm serves clients across Ohio and offers FREE consultations.
+Call 216-621-3000 to get started.

 We handle all types of surgical error cases, including claims that involve: